 Listed on a company’s income statement | Listed on a company’s balance sheet |

-A simple way to understand business liabilities is to look at how you pay for anything for your business.
-You either pay with cash from a checking account or borrow money.
-All borrowing creates a liability, including using a credit card.
+A simple way to understand business liabilities is to look at how you pay for business expenses: You either use cash from a checking account or borrow money.
+Every time you borrow money – by taking out a loan or using a credit card – you create a liability.
+You could settle a liability through cash, products or the exchange of services.
+However, the most common method is simply by repaying a loan over time.

-To calculate your total liabilities, you list all of your liabilities and add them together.
-You can also use a basic accounting formula to find out if your books are balanced.
-To do this, calculate liabilities + equity = assets.
-To be balanced, your total liabilities plus your total equity must equal the number of total assets.
+To calculate your business’s total liability, add all individual liabilities together.
+You can also use a basic accounting formula to find out if your books are balanced: liabilities + equity = assets.
+When your books are balanced, your total liabilities plus your total equity equals the number of total assets.
 [Read related article: Accounting Ratios and Formulas: The Basics You Need to Know]

-There are many types of business liabilities, both current and noncurrent.
+You may encounter many current and noncurrent liabilities as you operate any business.
 The following are some of the most common types.

 The best accounting software can help you track your business’s assets, expenses and liabilities.
 The information you track will help you manage your cash flow and evaluate the financial health of your company.